nightwarriorftw/nightwarriorftw/README.md

  💻 I use python, javascript and cpp daily

- 🌱 I’m currently learning Scaling and Infrastructure
+ 🌱 I’m currently learning System Design, Scaling and Infrastructure

  💬 Talk to me about Browsers, OpenWeb, Web Technologies, DevOps, Scalibility and System Design